TellinaTool/tellina_user_experiment/data_set/taskset/sanity_check.md

 # Tellina sanity check
 Sanity check to ensure that the current version of Tellina can handle this representative set of tasks.
+Each task is verified against the original prompt (tagged as 'prompt') and an 'adapted prompt'.
+The original prompt is simply the title of the original post from which the task was derived from.
+The adapted prompt aims to be closer to how someone would solve a specific problem in this context.

 A set of suggestions were tagged as 'helpful` if it contains the answer or a part of the answer.
 If the suggestions were nonsensical or unusable to solve the task, it was tagged as 'unhelpful'.